Useful information for patients and interested parties

 8. Dealing with states of anxiety, depressions, and sleep disturbances

 If long haulers have extraordinarily severe anxiety, panic attacks or a depression, they should contact their doctor.
 The doctor can help in receiving therapeutic support if necessary.
-But here as well you can take measures that should improve your own well-being.
+But even here, you can take measures to improve your own well-being.

 • As far as possible, long haulers should surround themselves with people who will do them good.
 Even if depressive resentments are often accompanied by the desire for retreat, social contacts are beneficial.
 Loneliness can worsen the problems.
 Social contacts, on the other hand, help to reduce stress and get support.